Texas man may have solved daughter's 1984 murder

 Hedrick claimed the woman, Ellen Beason, drowned when they were swimming together, and he freaked out and hid her body in a panic.
 The Galveston County Medical Examiner said at the time that Beason’s cause of death was indeterminable, and Hedrick was convicted only of abusing a corpse, a minor offense, and sentenced to a year in jail.

-Nearly 30 years later, authoriies conducted another examination of Beason's body and discovered she died from blunt force trauma to the head.
+Nearly 30 years later, investigators conducted another examination of Beason's body and discovered she died from blunt force trauma to the head.
 Hedrick was arrested for her murder in 2013 and was eventually convicted and sentecned to 20 years in prison.

 DNA LEADS TO ARREST IN WASHINGTON COLD-CASE MURDER OF YOUNG COUPLE